ihavalyova/DiAtomic/doc/Diatomic.tex.md

 ## Methods for solution of the Schrodinger equation

 Finite-Difference and Fourier Grid Hamiltonain (DVR type method) are the most frequently applied methods for numerical solution of the 1D Schordinger equation for single and coupled channels problems in molecular spectroscopy.
-In both methods the wavefunction is approximated over an equidistant or non-equidistant grid of points.
+In both methods the wavefunction can approximated over an uniform or non-uniform grid of points.

 <!-- omit in toc -->
 #### Uniform grid